Static-Void-Academy/M0_C9/README.md

 [Read more about the rules here](https://en.wikipedia.org/wiki/Sudoku).

 ### Requirements
-Given a 2D list representing a Sudoku puzzle, write a function that validates it.
+Given a 2D list representing a completed Sudoku puzzle, write a function that validates it.

-- The function takes in the 2D list as a parameter.
+- The function takes in a 2D list (list containing lists) as a parameter.
 - It returns `True` if the puzzle is a valid solution, `False` if not.

 ## Example 1